rehkad/CivicAI/README.md

 - `POST /ingest` – rebuild the local vector database from documents (optional).
 - `POST /scrape` – return text from a URL or uploaded file.

-Set the `OPENAI_API_KEY` environment variable so the chat endpoints use the OpenAI API.
-Without an API key the app runs in a limited demo mode that simply echoes your input.
+Set `OPENAI_API_KEY` to send requests to OpenAI's hosted models.
+When the variable is unset the server looks for an Ollama instance instead.
+If neither is available you will only see a short demo response.

 ### Running tests